 - Customers, and more.

 For example, if you create a Metafield to store a product’s FAQ, you can assign a value to that Metafield for each product in your store.
-It can be beneficial for products requiring additional explanation or clarification for customers, such as technical products or products with specific usage instructions.
+It can benefit products requiring additional explanation or clarification for customers, such as technical products or products with specific usage instructions.

 Overall, using Metafields to store additional product information is a powerful and convenient way to customize your Shopify store and improve your customers’ shopping experience.